-Mixed grass samples were collected at each of the air sampling stations during three of the four quarters of 2013.
-As expected with all biological media, naturally-occurring Be-7 was detected in 16 of the 21 samples.
+Mixed grass samples were collected at each of the air sampling stations during three of the four quarters of 2014.
+As expected with all biological media, naturally-occurring Be-7 was detected in 19 of the 21 samples.
 Naturally-occurring K-40 was detected in all samples.
-Naturally-occurring Ra-226 was detected in 4 of the 21 samples.
-Naturally-occurring Ac-228 was detected in one of the 21 samples.
-Naturally-occurring Th-228 was also detected in one of the 21 samples.
-Cs-137 was not detected in any of the samples.
+Cesium-137 was not detected in any of the samples.